alexvpickering/alexvpickering.github.io/_posts/2016-08-01-drug-combinations.md

 y1_preds = net2.predict(X1)
 {% endhighlight %}

-Let's now reshape the training data and predictions for the stacker.
-We will also reapply the same shuffling to our variances and add them to the training data for our stacker
+Before training the random forest stacker, we first need to reshape the training data and Hopeless Model's predictions.
+We will also reapply the same shuffling and reshaping to our variances and add them to the training data for our stacker:

 {% highlight python %}